The Seven Sacraments

 Baptism is the first sacrament of Christian initiation which is necessary before one can receive any other sacrament.
 Baptism was initiated by Christ when he was baptized by St. John the Baptist and when he commanded his apostles to go and baptize all nations in the name of the Father, and of the Son, and of the Holy Spirit.
 Baptism removes original sin and makes us children of God, members of Christ, members of the Church, and heirs to the kingdom of heaven.

 The sacrament of Penance, also known as Reconciliation or Confession, is one of two sacraments which heals and saves the baptized person from sin committed after Baptism.
 This sacrament is for all members of the Church, however one must ask for forgiveness.
 The sinner must have a sorrow for his or her sins, must confess them to a priest, and must do satisfaction for the sins.

 Holy Eucharist (First Communion)

 The Holy Eucharist, also known as Holy Communion and Breaking of the Bread, is the third sacrament of initiation.
 Christ instituted the Holy Eucharist at the Last Supper.
 The essential rite of the Eucharist is the consecration of the unleavened bread and wine which is accomplished by the Priest.
 We believe Jesus is really present in the Eucharist and that the changing of the bread and wine into the Body and Blood of Christ is known as transubstantiation.

 Holy Orders was instituted by Christ at the Last Supper in which the grace of the sacrament imprints an indelible character on the soul of the recipient and configures him to Christ.
-Only baptized men may recieve the sacrament of Orders.
-The sacrament can only be recieved once in each of its degrees: deacon, priest, and bishop.
+Only baptized men may receive the sacrament of Orders.
+The sacrament can only be received once in each of its degrees: deacon, priest, and bishop.